Nettakrim/Souper-Secret-Settings/ResourcepackGuide/WritingShaderCode.md

 ![](depth_2.png)

-Yeah this looks cool!
+Yeah! this looks cool!
 The overall shader code is mostly the same as before, only instead of using a fixed mod(0.5), I do a funky effect where the further away a pixel is, the less color precision it has, creating an interesting fade out of color into geometry only

-In fact thatll be what i call it, so now just to rename of the files to "geometry_fade"
+In fact that'll be what I call it, so now just to rename of the files to "geometry_fade"

 ## Fragment Shaders